exced/revery-twitter/README.md

 # Revery Twitter

-Simple Twitter clone to learn Revery, Reason and its ecosystem.
+Learning Reason and Revery by trying to reproduce a minimal Twitter clone

 ## Prerequisites